 Article 93 Reserve Capital of Corporations and Limited Liability Companies Law of Afghanistan, requires that Bank should transfer 5% of its profit to Capital Reserve to compensate for future possible losses to the extent such capital reserves reach up to 25% of the Bank's capital.
-Due to losses for the year, the Bank's capital reserves as at 31 December 2023 stood at AFN 79,620 thousands (31 December 2022: AFN 75,654 thousands).
+Bank's capital reserves as at 31 December 2024 stood at AFN 84,088 thousands (31 December 2023: AFN 79,620 thousands).

-31-Dec-23 31-Dec-22
+31-Dec-24 31-Dec-23

+Note AFN 'C 000'

-15 CONTINGENCIES AND COMMITMENTS Note AFN '0 00'
+15 CONTINGENCIES AND COMMITMENTS

 Contingencies

-Financial guarantees 15.1 183,786 233,205
+Financial guarantees 15.1 184,296 183,786

-Commitments 15.2 2,627,350 3,333,836
+Commitments 15.2 1,408,900 2,627,350

-- 15.1 These represent performance guarantees issued by the Bank in the normal course of business.
-These are 100% secured against counter guarantees of Standard Chartered Bank Pakistan.
-The Bank is also facing certain litigations on which no provision is required as per the opinion of legal advisor. - 15.2 This represents interest rate swap contract amounting to AFN 2.627 billion and contingency regarding IRS principal amount payable/receivable against notional amount of AFN 2.627 billion.
-The Bank has hedged 8 bonds which are Pakistan Euro Bond, Islamic Republic of Pakistan 2031, South Africa, Sharjah Sukuk, Kingdom of Saudi Sukuk, Italy Government International Bond, Perusahaan Penerbit SBSN 2030 Indonesia and Dubai DOF Sukuk.
+15.1 These represent performance guarantees issued by the Bank in the normal course of business.
+These are 100% secured against counter guarantees of Standard Chartered Bank - Pakistan.
+The Bank is also facing certain litigations on which no provision is required as per the opinion of legal advisor.

+15.2 This represents interest rate swap contract amounting to AFN 1.409 billion and contingency regarding IRS principal amount payable/receivable against notional amount of AFN 1.409 billion.
+The Bank has hedged 4 bonds which are Kingdom of Saudi Sukuk, Italy Government International Bond, Perusahaan Penerbit SBSN 2030 - Indonesia and Dubai DOF Sukuk.